RishabhRD/rs-stl/docs/design.md

 #### Range Internals

-It is really important 2 understand 2 traits first before understanding range
+It is really important to understand these traits first before understanding range
 internals:

 ```rust